France must review COVID-19 crowd limits on church attendance

 Catholic organisations have challenged the limit, arguing that churches and cathedrals are much more spacious than retail outlets, where the limit is one person per eight square metres.

+Fellow worshipper Jean-Paul Lauras, a retiree, said the 30-people rule was incomprehensible.

+“Catholics, but no doubt also Protestants, Jews and Muslims, perceive this measure as highly inconsiderate.
+It is a form of disdain,” he said.

-Reporting by Gilles Guillaume; Writing by Geert De Clercq; Editing by Kirsten Donovan
+Reporting by Gilles Guillaume and Antony Paone; Writing by Geert De Clercq; Editing by Kirsten Donovan and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.